History of Avengers: Endgame in Timeline

 Loading Video...

-February 2022: Oscars Cheer Moment finalist
+February 2022: Oscars Cheer Moment Finalist

 In February 2022, The Avengers' assembling moment was one of five finalists for an Oscars Cheer Moment in the "Oscars Fan Favorite" contest for the 94th Academy Awards, despite the film's ineligibility for other Academy Awards that year.

-2022: San Diego Comic-Con announcements
+2022: Comic-Con Announcement

 Loading Video...

-In November 2023, Destin Daniel Cretton stepped down as director of The Kang Dynasty, and Michael Waldron was hired to replace Jeff Loveness as the writer for The Kang Dynasty.
+In November 2023, Destin Daniel Cretton stepped down as director of Avengers: The Kang Dynasty, and Michael Waldron was hired to replace Jeff Loveness as the writer for The Kang Dynasty.

 Loading Video...